Prominent Afghan doctor kidnapped, killed in northern city | Politics

 - Afghanistan

-A prominent doctor was kidnapped and killed in northern Afghanistan, his family has said.
+A prominent doctor was kidnapped and killed in northern Afghanistan, his family said Saturday.

-Mohamed Nader Alemi was abducted two months ago in the city of Mazar-i-Sharif, and his kidnappers demanded a ransom for his release, his son Roheen Alemi said on Friday.
+Mohamed Nader Alemi was abducted two months ago in the city of Mazar-i-Sharif, and his kidnappers demanded a ransom for his release, his son Roheen Alemi said.
 The family eventually paid them $350,000, after negotiating down their initial demand of more than twice that, he said.

 “My father was badly tortured, there are signs of harm on his body,” Roheen Alemi said.